TITLE Project Manager

 CLASSIFICATION NUMBER 1378

-IMMEDIATE SUPERVISOR Assistant Director of Facilities Management, Design & Construction
+IMMEDIATE SUPERVISOR University Architect and Director of Planning, Design & Construction

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Effort: Requires the ability to move throughout the campus on foot, including climbing stairs in all University buildings, and stairs and/or ladders on construction sites.
+Effort: Requires the ability to move throughout the campus, including using ladders and/or stairs on construction sites or in University facilities.

 Other: The scope of the job frequently requires working in the evenings and on weekends, particularly during the progress of construction projects.